milokhl/personal-website/public/markdown/wavenet.md

 My project gave me a lot of insight into NSynth WaveNet's embeddings, but much more analysis is necessary to understand what is going on.

-Through numerical modifications to individual embedding components, I discovered that certain components are strongly correlated with particular overtones, but not for all instruments and pitches.
-I also discovered that the embeddings are very unstable, and do not tolerate much modification.
+In a very rough abstract sense, **we can think of the embeddings as complex parameters to a filter** (the decoder network).
+Through numerical modifications to individual embedding components, I discovered that some are strongly correlated with particular harmonics, but not for all instruments and pitches.
+Increasing some components brings out different overtones.
+Applying a small oscillation to the components seems to move around the center frequency of a filter.

+I also discovered that the **embeddings are very unstable**, and do not tolerate much modification before the original sound is lost.
 Setting some components to zero, doubling them, or flipping their sign created horrible distortion or white noise in many cases.

-IAnalysis on pure sine waves was an effective way to isolate the relationship between encoding magnitude and frequency, and is a promising route for future analysis.
+**Pitch and timbre are highly entangled in the encodings**.
+Analysis on pure sine waves was an effective way to isolate the relationship between encoding magnitude and frequency, and is a promising route for future analysis.
 I would like to perform all of the experiments detailed above on the pure sine tones to see if cleaner patterns emerge.

 <hr class="mb-5">